dylan-davidson/Core-Connect-4/Core.md

 The goal of the Core is to implement a fully-functioning game of Connect 4.
 The game will be played in the terminal window with two players manually entering their moves.
 The program will check for a win or draw after every move.
 Below we will outline the game, the functions involved in the implementation, and a few sample runs of the fully-implemented program.

 The files included in this project are listed below.
-* **board.h**: Declarations of global constant variables and `enums` used throughout the project.
-Enums are explained below.
-Declarations for the Board class.
+* **board.h**: Declarations of global constant variables, functions for the Board class, and enums used throughout the project.
+Enumerators, also known as 'enums', are explained below for you.
 * **board.cpp**: Definitions of Board member functions.
 One member function, <code>prettyPrintBoard</code>, is already defined for you.
-You need to define the rest.
+You will need to define the rest.
 * **connect4.h**: Declarations of functions to read a board from a file and to write a board to a file.
 * **connect4.cpp**: Definitions of the functions in connect4.h and the main function.
 You need to define all of these.
 The cout statements are included in the distribution code.

 > * **graphics.h**: Declarations of functions used for the graphics part of the project.
 > * **graphics.cpp**: Partial definitions of functions in graphics.h and the main function that runs the interface.
 The graphics starter code gives a basic graphical interface that you can play the game through.
 See [Reach section](Reach) for more details on editing the existing functions to develop your own look and feel for your program.

 > There are three Sample Runs included in the distribution code, as well as files that will be needed for the Reach portion of the project.
-Make sure to include the six files listed above in Visual Studio or Xcode and follow [these instructions](Getting-Started#project-setup-for-graphics) to setup graphics correctly.
+Make sure to include the six files listed above in Visual Studio or Xcode and follow [these instructions](Getting-Started#project-setup-for-graphics) carefully to setup the graphics correctly.

 ## How to Play Connect 4
 Connect 4 is a two-player game which takes place on a 6 x 7 rectangular board.
-Play 1 has 21 'x' tokens and Player 2 has 21 'o' tokens.
+Player 1 has 21 'x' tokens and Player 2 has 21 'o' tokens.
 Each player can drop a token at the top of the board in one of the seven columns; the token falls down and fills the lowest unoccupied square.
 A player cannot drop a token in a column if it is already full (i.e. it already contains six tokens).

 The game board cells will be labeled as follows:
 <pre><code>